magomimmo/lightning-dev-site/tutorial/01-lncli.md

 #### Activate segwit

-Now stop again and re-run `btcd` by setting miner'saddress as the recipient of the mining rewards:
+Now stop again and re-run `btcd` by setting miner's address as the recipient of the mining rewards:

 ```bash
 # in the terminal window you previously used to stop lnd and btcd nodes